hofmockel-zz/php/README.md

 4. It levarages the "hidden = TRUE" to remove the module listing entirely from the module listing page.
 5. It does not hack core!

+I don't see why this will not work with other core modules as well.

 Warning
 -------